ZadBabaei/Navigation-bar-with-styledcomponent/README.md

 # Navigation-bar-with-styledcomponent

-    this is a practice on responsive styled component in react
+   This is a practice on responsive styled component in react To Run: npm start